-Cases of tumour lysis syndrome (TLS) have been reported in patients treated with imatinib.
-Due to possible occurrence of TLS, correction of clinically significant dehydration and treatment of high uric acid levels are recommended prior to initiation of imatinib.
+Cases of tumour lysis syndrome (TLS) have been reported in patients treated with Imatinib.
+Due to possible occurrence of TLS, correction of clinically significant dehydration and treatment of high uric acid levels are recommended prior to initiation of Imatinib (see section ADVERSE DRUG REACTIONS).